ixudra/generators/README.md

 | constant name plural      | ##CONSTANT_PLURAL##       | PROJECT           | PRODUCT_TYPES             |

+All variables except the namespace are determined automatically based on the parameters which are passed along to the command when called.
+The namespace can be set in the package `config.php` files after it has been published.

-You can store these anywhere you like on your system.
+Using the previously mentioned `vendor:publish` command will also publish the default package templates into `the /resources/templates` directory within your Laravel application directory.
+However, you can store them anywhere you like on your system.
 To enable a custom template, all you need to do is change the path to the file in the package config file.

 That's all there is to it!
 Have fun!